shash3061/Mobile_Reviews/README.md

 # Mobile Reviews

-Predicting the review of a mobile phone
+Predicting the review of a mobile phone.